kamadiem/final_project/Readme.md

 Text-to-speech service enables your applications, tools. or devices to convert text into human-like synthesized speech.
 You are also able to use human-like prebuilt neural voices or create a custom voice unique to your brand.
 The Text-to-Speech feature of Speech service on Azure has been fully upgraded to the neural TTS engine, which uses deep neural networks to make the voices of computers nearly indistinguishable from the recordings of people.
 With the human-like natural prosody and clear articulation of words, neural Text-to-Speech has significantly reduced listening fatigue when you interact with AI systems.

 ## How to get started
 To start out you need to create or log into an Azure account.
-The service can be possibly free if you already have an account

 Link: https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech/#overview

 - In the Azure Portal search for “Speech Services” resource to create a cognitive service, speech service which includes API endpoints like the Text-to-speeck service.
 - Select a name, subscription, location pricing tier and resource group as needed.
-- We will need the "Keys and Endpoint" information for the application (which is configured in the speech_controller.js file).
+- You will need the "Keys and Endpoint" information for the application (which is configured in the speech_controller.js file).

 ## Tools
 My project uses a number of open-source projects to work properly: